BrianJConway/CS480_Graphics/README.md

 ## PA6: Assimp Model Loader with textures
 This is a model loader that uses Assimp to load in .obj files with textures.
 It loads the model data from a file, applies its specified texture, then slowly rotates the model.
 To run this project ```cd PA6``` then follow the instructions in the README.md.

+## PA7: Solar System Simulation
+This is a simulation of the solar system that uses Assimp to load in .obj files with textures.
+To run this project ```cd PA7``` then follow the instructions in the README.md.